 At this point you’ll want to remain open to all kinds of input.
 You don’t have to follow every suggestion, but instead you’re looking for a different perspective that will help you build insights.

 Once you’ve finished the interview, take 10 minutes to summarize what you’ve learned.
 Your summary doesn’t have to cover everything your SME mentioned.
 It should be a brief catalogue of actionable or ‘lightbulb’ moments you had during your SME interview.
 Order your insights by importance.

 Next look at your website and decide the best place to address each insight.
 Focus on one section at a time, applying insights to a specific place on your website (e.g. headlines or CTA) that will help to improve the overall site experience.
 Your ordered list should roughly match your page hierarchy.
 For example, your most important insight should typically be addressed in the page headline.

 Here’s an example to help you help you visualize what we’re talking about here.
 It comes from Carta, the equity management platform for early stage companies.

 On the left are key insights gleaned during the interview.
 And on the right are the areas of the page to apply those insights.

-Continuing with the Carta example, here’s how two of their insights might come to life on a page.
+Continuing with the Carta example, here’s how their insights might come to life on a page.